PazziV/Unity-Tutorial-Test/README.md

     private void Update()
     {
         Vector3 direction = Vector3.Normalize(playerData.playerPosition - transform.position); // <--- and there
-        //....
+        //...
     }
-    //....
+    //...
 }
 ```
+> [!IMPORTANT]
-> **DON'T** forget to change the Prefabs from the Player and Enemy, so that they have the Playerdata in them. <br>
+> **DON'T** forget to change the Prefabs from the Player and Enemy, so that they have the Playerdata in them.

-> with the Enemy speed you can try it yourself how to make it a bit random, I would recommend to keep the speed and just add or substract a bit from it. <br>
+With the Enemy speed you can try it yourself how to make it a bit random, I would recommend to keep the speed and just add or substract a bit from it.

-> **Nice Time to Commit 👁️👁️**<br>
+**Nice Time to Commit 👁️👁️**

 ## Shooting at Enemy
 > How about we add a simple shooting mechanic.
 For this we do this in another Branch. <br>
 > First we will need to add a model to it.
 (Maybe even a sound if you'd like). <br>